We encountered an unexpected error, we encourage you to try again later.

 In Study 1, pain relief at 15 minutes, 30 minutes, 60 minutes, and 2 hours were prespecified secondary endpoints.2 Pain relief was defined as a reduction in migraine pain from moderate or severe severity to mild or none.1

-In Study 1, ZAVPRET was tested for superiority versus placebo using a robust statistical analysis model, that applied a hierarchical gate-keeping procedure to control for type I statistical error rate at 0.05.2 Pain relief at 15 minutes was not evaluated in Study 2.2 The findings at 30 minutes, 60 minutes, and 2 hours were not replicated in Study 2.3
+In Study 1, ZAVZPRET was tested for superiority versus placebo using a robust statistical analysis model, that applied a hierarchical gate-keeping procedure to control for type I statistical error rate at 0.05.2 Pain relief at 15 minutes was not evaluated in Study 2.2 The findings at 30 minutes, 60 minutes, and 2 hours were not replicated in Study 2.3

 Select secondary endpoint: